College of Computing and Informatics

 Research in Colorado WebGuide, State the Essence, Organizational Memory, Articulate Learners, Gamble Gulch, L3D Lab, Communications Theory.

 Research previously Hermes, OMOL, WebNet, CIE, TCA, CREW, OptoNet, consulting and programming.

 In the mid-1990's, when the Web was young, I started my website in much the same format as it has now.
 I experimented with including both professional and family materials on the same site.
-As you can see from the archived versions of my site from 1997, 2000, 2002, 2005, 2009, it has maintained that format for over a decade now.
-The site still includes biographical data about my education and pictures of friends, family, home, recreation and leisure time activities, including a gallery of my sculpture.
+As you can see from the archived versions of my site from 1997, 2000, 2002, 2005, 2009, it has maintained that format for two decades now.
+The site still includes biographical data about my education and pictures of friends, family, home, recreation and leisure time activities, including a gallery of some of my earlier sculpture